vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Physics/Bitmasks.md

 ```

 ### Remove a layer from a mask
 Create an inverted mask using the `~` operator, where the layer to remove is now a 0, the rest 1's.
-Now perform a [logical and](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators#logical-and-operator-) to compare each bit and only set the resulting bit if both bits are enabled.
+Now perform a [logical and](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators#logical-and-operator-) to compare each bit and set the resulting bit if both bits are enabled.
 ```csharp
 mask &= ~(1 << 8);
 //              mask : 00000000000000000000000100100000